Here are the best Types of Basil that you can grow and enjoy fresh for their appearance, aroma, culinary and medicinal uses!

 7. Lemon Basil

-Foliage is tender light green and plant grows 20-24 inches in height.
 It’s not as ornamental as other basil varieties but forms beautiful white spikes that are tall and appealing.
-Add lemon basil to the ice tea for warm lemon flavor and to it make it an invigorating drink.
+Add lemon basil to the ice tea for warm lemon flavor and to make it an invigorating drink.

 Add a phosphorus-rich fertilizer in the first week of planting.
-Water daily but not so much that the soil becomes soggy.
-Prune it time to time to improve air circulation.
+Water regularly but not so much that the soil remains soggy.
+Prune it from time to time to improve air circulation.
 Check out our herb pruning tips to learn more.

 8. Lettuce Leaf Basil